Join us for the 22nd annual New Play Festival!

 Manny Rothman '22, Thomas Sliskovich '22, and Laural Meade '88

-For over 20 years, the Occidental New Play Festival has paired student playwrights and actors with professional guest directors and performers.
+For more than 20 years, the Occidental New Play Festival has paired student playwrights and actors with professional guest directors and performers.
 Focused on writer-centric rehearsal and performance, the festival provides a real-world experience of new play development as it is practiced on the national level.
 Through close collaboration with Los Angeles working artists, students experience a unique process unlike other college writing programs for the theater.

 The Plays & Schedule